 Kingswood Park, a former golf course is primarily a passive park located along the I-71 corridor in Deerfield Township.
-The park is approximately 100 acres with a newly developed Innovation Way extension in-between the North and South properties.
+The park is approximately 100 acres with the Innovation Way extension (completed in 2017) in-between the North and South properties.
 Kingswood is home to many activities including Cyclocross bicycle races, High School and Collegiate Cross Country Events, Farmers Market, Community Garden and extensive trails.
 The park has broad mature trees, water features and beautiful views of the rolling landscape.